List of Community characters: Pierce Hawthorne

-Piercinald Anastasia "Pierce" Hawthorne (Note: In "Pillows and Blankets", the details given on Pierce's medical history (including his residence and date of birth) show his full name as "Pierce Cornelius Hawthorne".) (played by Chevy Chase; seasons 1–4 main cast, season 5 guest), born August 10, 1943, deceased c.
+Piercinald Anastasia "Pierce" Hawthorne (Note: In "Pillows and Blankets", the details given on Pierce's medical history (including his residence and date of birth) show his full name as "Pierce Cornelius Hawthorne".
+His father refers to him by his full name, Piercinald, in Advanced Gay.) (played by Chevy Chase; seasons 1–4 main cast, season 5 guest), born August 10, 1943, deceased c.
 2014, is a moist towelette tycoon attending Greendale Community College.
 His father founded Hawthorne Wipes, the award-winning moist towelette company.
 He claims to be a world traveler, a toastmaster, magician, keyboardist, and self-styled hypnotherapist, and considers himself a "quality-of-life person".

 He enrolled in Greendale in 1999, looking for friendship and popularity, but is held back by his clumsiness and lack of tolerance.
 Much older than most Greendale students, he is often confused by youth culture while still embracing it. ("Introduction to Statistics").
 He also unknowingly buys into many sexist and racist stereotypes, which often lead him to make offensive statements, of the nature of which he's completely unaware.
 Much of this is directed at Shirley, who he sometimes mistakes for other black women ("The Art of Discourse"); Abed, who he suspects is a terrorist because he is Muslim; and Jeff, who he actively tries to roast in an attempt to be cool, despite his inability to do so with wit.
 This leads Troy to start up a Twitter account with 600,000 followers called "oldwhitemansays" ("Anthropology 101"), documenting anything controversial said by Pierce.
 When he finds out, he is furious at Troy until Troy reveals the number of followers, prompting Pierce to encourage Troy to keep the account going.
 After his behavior became merciless in season 2, the study group put Pierce on a "diet" with a strict limit on when and how often he can say offensive things. ("Custody Law and Eastern European Diplomacy") Although he has occasionally made negative comments about Jews, he has also said that Annie Edison (the only Jewish member of the group) is his favorite person in it ("Intermediate Documentary Filmmaking").
 It is also suspected that he has subdued feelings for the second youngest female in the group, Britta Perry.
 Given his age, eccentricity and out-of-touch behavior, Pierce occasionally surprises his friends with wise insight and advice when they truly need it.